gerard33/sony-bravia/README.md

 *This plugin uses the [Sony Bravia RC API](https://github.com/aparraga/braviarc) by Antonio Parraga Navarro.
 Also a lot of inspiration came from this [post](http://www.domoticz.com/forum/viewtopic.php?f=61&t=8301) by StefanPuntNL.*

+**This is a special branch to use the plugin with a cookie in stead of a PSK.**

 ## Table of Contents
 - [Information](#information)
 - [Sony Bravia plugin instructions](#sony-bravia-plugin-instructions)